scrain/ExData_Plotting1/README.md

     2007-02-01 through 2007-02-02.
   - Adds a `datetime` variable to the dataset by combining `Date` and `Time` variables.
   - Saves this final resulting household power dataset in a variable named `hhpd`
-  - Each plot script then uses `source('load-data.R)` to get the dataset loaded for use.
+  - Each plot script then uses `source('load-data.R')` to get the dataset loaded for use.
 - Four plotting scripts
   - [plot1.R](plot1.R)
   - [plot2.R](plot2.R)